G-typical Witt vectors with coefficients and the norm: Preliminaries

 \subsection{Frobenius lifts}

 The tensor power map $M^{\otimes_R G/V} \to M^{\otimes_R G/U}$ discussed above is not additive.
-However when $(R; M)$ is free, there is a related additive map $\phi_U^V$ which we call the Frobenius lift.\footnote{This map $\phi_U^V$ will behave similarly to an ``external Frobenius'' in the sense used by \cite{dotto_witt_nodate}.
-However while their proofs work with a bimodule equipped with any choice of external Frobenius, we will simply use this specific map.}
+However when $(R; M)$ is free, there is a related additive map $\phi_U^V$ which we call the Frobenius lift.\footnote{This map $\phi_U^V$ will behave similarly to an ``external Frobenius'' as defined in \cite{dotto_witt_2025} Definition~A.4.
+However while the proofs in \cite{dotto_witt_2025} work with a bimodule equipped with any choice of external Frobenius, we will simply use the specific map $\phi_U^V$.}

 Let $T = \mathbb{Z}[X]$ be the free (commutative) ring on a set $X$, and let $Q = T(Y)$ be the free $T$-module on a set $Y$.
 For $n \in \mathbb{N}$, let

 denote the ring homomorphism defined by sending each generator $x \in X$ to $x^n$.